Why is Lyme Disease a Danger? You Should Understand the Severity

 Treatments & Safety Precautions

 Although the disease is treatable with antibiotics, some people don’t fully recover after treatment.
 Those in the latter stages of the disease might require intravenous antibiotics.
 Doctors can diagnose the disease by a blood sample, spinal tap, or skin biopsy.
-Knowing this how can we act ahead of schedule to help prevent being bitten by ticks?
-One way is to avoid wooded areas where ticks are known to be, especially during May to July.
-You can also use insect repellent which contains DEET or permethrin to help the insects run away.
-Shower after being outside and inspect yourself for any ticks that might have latched on.
+Knowing this, how can we act ahead of schedule to help prevent being bitten by ticks?
+One way is to avoid wooded areas where ticks reside, especially during May to July.
+You can also use insect repellent that contains DEET or permethrin to help the insects run away.
+Shower after being outside and inspect yourself for ticks that might have latched on.
 If a tick has latched on, do NOT pull it off with your fingers or pinch it, as this may lead to more bacteria spreading into your blood.
 Instead, carefully have it removed by pinching it with tweezers as close to the skin as possible and slowly pulling it out of your skin.
-Once removed disinfect and bandage.
+Once removed, disinfect and bandage.
 Dispose of the tick by placing it in alcohol as well.

 This article was updated on 11/21/24